toth12/let-them-speak-toth/README.md

 ## Deploying to EC2 without Docker

-If Docker is using too much instance RAM, one can deploy without Docker with the following:
+If Docker is using too much instance RAM, one can deploy to Amazon Linux without Docker with the following:

 ```
 sudo yum install mlocate && updatedb